jhechtf/version-bump/README.md

 Whether or not this is a dry run.
 Setting to `true` will disable writing the updates to the files used by your VersionStrategy.

+### --logLevel

+**Default** `ERROR`

+This controls how much information you see about the inner workings of the Version Bump CLI.
+The levels are as followed, with each level including the levels below them:

+- DEBUG (most logging)
+- INFO
+- WARNING
+- ERROR
+- CRITICAL (least logging)

+Please see [the documentation](https://deno.land/std@0.132.0/log/) about the Deno Logger for more thorough information about logging levels.

 ## References

 This section has the references for building custom implementation of the inner